Ggeffrard/Ggeffrard/README.md

-<h1>Hi, I'm Greffey👋, a Google Cybersecurity Certified professional with hands-on experience in IT support, system administration, networking, and security operations.
-Passionate about threat detection, incident response, SIEM monitoring, and protecting organizational systems.
+<h1>Hi, I'm Greffey👋, a Google Cybersecurity Certified professional with hands-on experience in IT support, networking, cloud infrastructure, and security operations.
   ## 🛠️ Technical Skills

 ### Operating Systems